The Only Cold Calling Script You Need for Software Sales

 Close-ended questions don’t allow your prospect to elaborate past “yes” and “no”.

-If you want to find their pain points, you MUST include “how”, “why”, and “what” questions in your cold calling script.
+If you want to understand their pain points, your cold-calling script MUST include “how,” “why,” and “what” questions.

-And, beyond this, you need to listen!
-It’s all good and well to ask the questions, but you need to be listening very carefully to get the answers you need to close your deal.
+Beyond this, you need to listen!
+It’s all good to ask relevant questions, but you also need to listen very carefully when the client replies.
+What they tell you can be invaluable for objection handling.

 Click 👇 to access!